 When towns and cities speak of their "nuisance code," it may be a collection of provisions from various adopted codes and local additions.

 We devoted a page elsewhere to why you should adopt a building code.
 A building code applies to new construction, and it is critically important to safety, even more than to appearance.

 There are several other codes you can consider adopting, including the following.
 Note that the first three collectively are sometimes lumped in with the building code in conversation.

 You may adopt several codes from different sources.
 However, when you start adopting multiple codes because you become so excited after reading this page that you wanted one of everything, you need to be aware that you could be creating conflicting sets of rules if you adapt and adopt code from different groups.
-Even if you stick with the International Code Council family of codes, if you write local amendments, the property maintenance and existing building codes might be in conflict, or at least send different signals to contractors and homeowners.
+Even if you stick with the International Code Council family of codes, if you write local amendments, the property maintenance and existing building codes might be in conflict or at least send different signals to contractors and homeowners.

 So seek advice, make sure a local expert actually reads the codes, and think hard if you want to adopt more than three or four compatible codes.
 For example, a performance code could well be in conflict with a building code, and you may need to think about how your existing building code would interact with an energy conservation code, should you decide to add the latter.